htran010589/nonmonotonic-rule-mining/README.md

 ### Generating Learning KG

-Please generate the learning data with the following command:
+Please generate the learning data in the format 1 with the following command:

 ```
 $ java -jar rumis-1.0.jar -e=new -l=[path to KG file] -o=[ratio] 1>[training KG file path]